 MC confirms that the sexton or verger has designated someone to extinguish the church lights during the stripping of the altars.

 Sacristan will have negotiated with clergy the number of people’s wafers for distribution at this Mass and for reservation.
 It is very important to note that all peoples’ wafers provided should be consecrated in this Mass, including two Priests’ Hosts.
 All peoples’ wafers must fit in one ciborium.
+Provision should also be made for a necessary amount of low-gluten hosts.
 The usual amount of wine for a Solemn Mass should be provided; the wine will not be reserved for Good Friday (Communion will be administered in only one kind on that day).

 The readings are those for Maundy Thursday.
 The Gospel is John 13:1-15.
 The preface is that of Holy Week.